Reward True Stories: How to learn a new language in three months

 One of many satisfied users of WordDive is Dutch-Iranian Leora Sameni, who currently lives in The Hague in the Netherlands.
 Having a husband and child and a demanding job doesn’t really allow much time to attend courses in the evenings, but the app is helping her make her dream of speaking another language come true.

-“I am hoping to start a business one day in Helsinki,” says Leora, who has a passion for Nordic languages – and Swedish design.
-At present she is studying furniture design, specialising in the Swedish style, in addition to her job as web editor for a museum in The Hague.
-No wonder the 32-year-old is a busy woman.
+“I am hoping to start a business one day in Helsinki,” says Leora, who has a passion for Nordic languages – and Swedish furniture design.

 A quicker way of learning

 Leora Sameni already speaks several languages, including Norwegian, after having lived in Oslo for a period of time, and she speaks English like a native.
 Now she is intent on learning Finnish with the help of WordDive.

 WordDive offers a quicker way of learning a new language than the more traditional methods.
 All the material has been developed by experts and the app uses artificial intelligence to adapt to the user’s progress.
 In just three months, WordDive users can conduct conversations in their new language.

 Finnish is so poetic!